Graffiti is vandalism and is very expensive to remove. While

 organisations such as railway operators and those responsible for

-have the authority to remove it and reclaim the costs.
+days, The Council has the authority to remove it and

-In addition, the council’s ‘Graffiti Busters’ scheme provides a
+The Council’s ‘Graffiti Busters’ scheme provides a service for

-service for graffiti removal from private property which is
+graffiti removal from private property which is visually obtrusive

-visually obtrusive from a public highway.
-Residents requesting this
+from a public highway.
+Residents requesting this service will be